-Since so many businesses in the UK are experiencing financial distress, HMRC will take a serious look at why you are late paying VAT.
-The first thing they will want to ascertain is whether you are unable or simply unwilling to pay taxes which have become delinquent.
-A great number of directors claim to be unable to pay VAT on time citing poor cashflow as a reason when in reality they are looking to invest their profits in business expansion or new endeavours.
-This is not a reason to request Time to Pay.
+The first thing they will want to ascertain is whether you are unable or simply unwilling to pay the taxes which have become delinquent.
+A great number of directors claim to be unable to pay the VAT they owe citing poor cash flow as a reason when in reality they are looking to invest their profits in business expansion or new endeavours.
+This is not a legitimate reason to request TTP.

 Once they have established that your company is indeed unable to pay the outstanding balance on time and in full, they will take a look at whether or not your business is viable.
 In the current economic recession, many businesses simply have problems getting paid themselves.
 If it can be proven that your business is expected to weather its current economic storm, there is a good possibility they will grant you extra time to make payments on VAT.

-One last thing to keep in mind when requesting additional time to pay is that you need to be realistic in the amount of money your company will be able to pay monthly.
-Don’t overextend what you feel you can pay because the very first missed payment will cancel your agreement.
-If your company cannot come up with the amount HMRC sets up for monthly payments, let us help you try to find funding to pay them in full now.
-HMRC wants companies to succeed and they certainly want to get paid.
-Will they give you extra time to pay?
-Let us help you work that out.
+One last thing to keep in mind when requesting additional time to pay is that you need to be realistic about the amount of money your company will be able to offer on a monthly basis.
+Don’t overextend what you can realistically pay because the very first missed payment will cancel your agreement and put you back to square one.
+On the other hand, HMRC tend to want to see that you are able to bring your company’s account up to date within 12 months; this means that the amount you offer needs to be sufficient enough to do this.